Skip to main content

 • Impact factor: 1.9

 An International & Interdisciplinary JournalInfant Behavior & Development is an international and interdisciplinary journal, publishing high-quality work on infancy (prenatal to 36 months of age) in the areas of cognitive development, emotional development, perception, perception-action coupling, prenatal development, motor development, and socialization using a variety of methodologies (e.g., behavioral, physiological, computational).
+Research following up children beyond 36 months may be appropriate, as long as the main focus is on behavior and development in infancy (0-36 months).
 Article formats include empirical reports, theoretical and methodological reports, brief reports, and reviews.
 Authors may submit completed manuscripts, Registered Reports, or Results Masked Review articles; please see the Guide for Authors for further details.Benefits to authors We also provide many author benefits, such as free PDFs, a liberal copyright policy, special discounts on Elsevier publications and much more.
 Please click here for more information on our author services.Please see our Guide for Authors for information on article submission.
 If you require any further information or help, please visit our Support CenterDissemination to a general audienceIn collaboration with the Child and Family Blog, some authors are invited to prepare pieces stemming from their articles published in the journal.

 Infant Behavior and Development